carlos-afonso/COVID-19/README.md

 ## Notes

 ### Important Data Notes

+The data presented here is sourced from the New York State Department of Health (Health Data NY), and the New York City Department of Health (NYC Health).
+The data details and limitations of the data are discussed below.

 The data presented here is sourced from the New York City Department of Health (NYC Health) and the New York State Department of Health (Health Data NY) -- the links are presented below.